 An HE STA shall update its MIB attributes that correspond to fields in an MU EDCA Parameter Set element, within an interval of time equal to one beacon interval after receiving an updated EDCA parameter set.
 HE STAs update the MIB attributes and store the EDCA Parameter Set update count value of the received QoS Info field.

-An HE STA shall use the EDCA Parameter Set Update Count Value subfield in the QoS Capability element of all Beacon frames to determine whether the STA is using both the current EDCA Parameter Values and the current MU EDCA Parameter Values.
-If the EDCA Parameter Set update count value in the QoS Capability element is different from the value that has been stored, the HE STA shall send a Probe Request frame to the AP to query for any update.(#12041)
+An HE STA shall use the EDCA Parameter Set Update Count Value subfield in the QoS Capability element of Beacon frames to determine whether the STA is using both the current EDCA Parameter Values and the current MU EDCA Parameter Values.
+If the EDCA Parameter Set update count value in the QoS Capability element is different from the value that has been stored, the HE STA shall send a Probe Request frame to the AP to query for any update if the STA has non-empty buffer queues. (#16940)(#12041)

 NOTE—The QoS Capability element is present in beacons only if the EDCA Parameter Set element and the MU EDCA Parameter Set element are not present.
 In this case, the only way for an HE STA to query the updated parameters is to send a Probe Request frame to the AP.(#12041)